feiglab/ProteinStructureEmbedding/README.md

     )
 ```

-3. Generate a dataset
+3. **Generate a dataset:**
- You can then generate a PyTorch dataset like this:
+ You can then generate a PyTorch dataset like this

 ```python
 import numpy as np